bmaupin/nopi/cia-editor/src/testdata/README.md

-The [`test.cia`](test.cia) file in this directory was just about the smallest CIA file I could create that included a RomFS.
+The [`test.cia`](test.cia) file in this directory was just about the smallest CIA file I could create that included an icon and RomFS.

 It was created using these steps: